- TXBA Locals Join Us

 Don’t be the guy at the blues jam who always has to solo because he doesn’t know any rhythm parts.

-In this Mini-Course I teach you 6 of the most common, influential blues rhythms.
-In each lesson I show you the basic rhythm, some embellishments, and most importantly how to play them in several keys.
+In this Mini-Course, I teach 6 of the most common, influential blues rhythms.
+In each lesson, I show you the basic rhythm, some embellishments, and, most importantly, how to play them in several keys.

-My goal is to help you be able to play each rhythm in any key but also understand what options are available to you as you navigate the 12-bar progression.
+My goal is to help you play each rhythm in any key and understand what options are available to you as you navigate the 12-bar progression.

 In Lesson 1 I start by teaching you a basic blues shuffle, ala "Tell Me" by Stevie Ray Vaughan.
 Then I show you two techniques to make it more interesting by adding in additional notes to the basic pattern.

 Next I show you how to apply the pattern to a 12-bar progression, first in the Key of B, then in several other keys.
 In each key you'll learn several ways to find the I, IV, and V positions and why you might choose one over another.

 In Lesson 2 we look at a groove heard in "Ledbetter Heights" by Kenny Wayne Shepherd.
 I start by showing you a basic version of the groove, then how to apply it to a 12-bar progression.
 We start in the key of E, and you'll learn how to shift the opening lick to a different spot on the fretboard because of the open strings.

 Lastly, I show you how to use the rhythm in the key of B, which opens up several different ways to play the same fundamental rhythm, applicable to any non-open key.